-Valuation of stock
+Key sources of estimation - Valuation of stock

 Determining the fair value of stock under FRS 102 Section 34 "specialised activities" requires valuation judgement.
-The fair value requires judgement on the perceived market value of horses which year on year may be materially different depending on performance of the horse.
-The current value of stock held at fair value at the balance sheet date is £22,739,675.
+The fair value requires judgement on the perceived market value of horses which year on year may be materially different depending on performance.
+The current value of stock held at fair value at the balance sheet date is £18,812,309.
 However, we understand from the standard that Racehorses are specifically excluded as an agricultural activity and the balance should be measured at cost under FRS102 section 13 Inventories, however in our opinion this policy better represents the nature of our business.